Useful sites for Chinese religion are

 For the anthropology of religion in China, you can’t beat the oeuvre of Adam Yuet Chau: http://www.ames.cam.ac.uk/directory/chauayuetchau (and links to pdfs there).

-For Chinese music, the CHIME site
+For Chinese music, see the CHIME site

 http://yunglie8.wixsite.com/chime